yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Implement two (stretch goal four) distribution algorithms
 - Collect data on optimal size of regions for each algorithm
-- Collect data on rate of duplication for each algorithm
+- Collect data on rate of duplication for each algorithm.
+The ideal case of deduplication would be implemented by directing everything to a single dedup domain, so we will compare to this baseline.
+- Collect data on how balanced usage of the dedup domains are.
+Goal is to minimize skew.
 - Collect data on compute efficiency for each algorithm

 ## 7. Release Planning: